hapax/hapax.github.io/assets/simple-physics.md

 Most people have to wait until grad school to derive Stokes' law, estimate urban power usage, or compute the size of the E. coli genome.
-But imagine a world where high school students are so empowered that, given a few hints, a pencil, and a napkin, they could discover all this themselves.
+But imagine a world where high school students are so empowered that, given a few hints, a pencil, and a napkin, they could discover it all themselves.
 This world is very close to ours; all we need is a little more hacker spirit in the enjoyment and instruction of physics.